fagirtmi/ITCS_4111_Final_Project/README.md

 `env.sh` - file contains important enviromental variables needed to run the bot and connect to DialogFlow & Google's Map API

 `index.py` - main python file that is responsible for redirecting the server side to load pages, get data, and return events

+## Hosted ChatBot:

+The chatbot is hosted using Heroku and can be visted from this link <https://chatbot-49.herokuapp.com/>

+## Running it Locally:

 ## Instructions: